narenmanoj/TTIC-Programming-Requirement/README.md

 _One way to improve the autocomplete server is to give topic-specific suggestions.
 How would you design an auto-categorization server?
 It should take a list of messages and return a TopicId.
 (Assume that every conversation in the training set has a TopicId)._

-There are a couple ideas I have:

-  - For each TopicID, construct a list of the most frequently used (nontrivial) words occurring in each discussion involving the TopicID.
+For each TopicID, we can construct a list of the most frequently used (nontrivial) words occurring in each discussion involving the TopicID.
 This can be done in some offline preprocessing step.
-Then, for each query, rank candidate TopicIDs by keyword presence in the query (for a fixed query, which TopicID is most well-represented in terms of keyword presence in the query?).
-Return the topmost TopicID (or a ranking of the TopicIDs).
+Then, for each query, we can rank candidate TopicIDs by keyword presence in the query (for a fixed query, which TopicID is most well-represented in terms of keyword presence in the query?).
+We then return the topmost TopicID (or a ranking of the TopicIDs).
 This is an easily interpretable and straightforward solution; however, it might be too naive to be universally useful.

-  -
+For our solution, we therefore require some dictionary of trivial words so that we can appropriately filter these out when constructing the keyword set to TopicID mappings.
+Once our preprocessing is complete, we can construct a map mapping keywords to TopicIDs that they appear in.
+Upon receiving a query, we iterate over the words in the query and compute some histogram of TopicIDs, where the frequencies come from our map.
+We then sort the histogram by frequency and return the most frequently seen TopicIDs.

 _How would you evaluate if your auto-categorization server is good?_

-Similar to the first question, there are a few criteria to evaluate (unless stated otherwise, we can use the same methodology to evaluate the criterion as stated in the first question):
+Similar to the first question, there are a few criteria to evaluate.
+We can use the same methodology to evaluate the criterion as stated in the first question:

 - Speed of predictions.
 - Quality of predictions.
-This can be evaluated less subjectively than the autocomplete
 - Complexity of model updates.
 - Interpretability of the model.

 _Processing hundreds of millions of conversations for your autocomplete and auto-categorize models could take a very long time.
 How could you distribute the processing across multiple machines?_

+The solution for the autocomplete problem that I implemented can be (at least, intuitively) scaled easily to many machines and many conversations.
+Since each branch in this prefix tree results in an independent subtree, at some fixed depth, every subtree can be stored on a unique machine.
+Then, the processing of disjoint queries can be parallelized.
+To prevent reprocessing of frequently used queries, we can cache the answers to FAQs using a similar data structure to the one used for the full model.

+The autocategorize problem can also be scaled similarly.
+We can store our map of keywords across multiple machines; we can then parallelize the processing of phrases, making one thread per phrase and computing the histograms for each phrase independently.
+Finally, we can add up each histogram and proceed as normal.